Learn to Hunt

 As we learn more about air pollution’s effects on human health, it makes sense to do everything we can to keep our air clean and our communities healthy.
 Saving energy cuts air pollution, plus it saves money.
 Tips 1 to 5 are easy to do.
 Tips 6 to 9 deal with cars, a big source of pollution.

 1. Power down.
 Start small.
 Install energy efficient lightbulbs and fixtures, turn out the lights and put in power strips to shut down vampire power – electricity sucked away while gadgets like TVs, computers and stereos are supposedly “off.”
 Plug entertainment, kitchen and computer equipment into a power strip to stop energy loss during standby.
 Save up to $200 per year by flipping an off switch on energy-leaking devices.
 Check out advanced power strips – they flip the switch for you.
 Think long term.
-Look at Energy Star products when replacing appliances.
+Look at Energy Star products for ways to save when replacing appliances.

 2. Compost, landfill or recycle.
 Although it may seem like the easy, cheap thing to do, burning leaves and trash releases poisons to the air.
 Firewood and trash contribute to particle pollution.
 Recycle or compost to cut air pollutants.
 Try low tech composting in your backyard (tutorial) or read more about community composting.
-In Iowa, yard wastes cannot be deposited in landfills.
+In Iowa yard wastes cannot be deposited in landfills

 4. Don’t burn.
 Wood smoke may smell good, but it’s not good for public health or the environment.
 If you can’t live without your fireplace, Burn Wise.
 Burn the right wood, in the right way, in the right wood-burning appliance.
 The right wood is split, aged at least six months, protected from moisture and hardwood.